What is Form 8975?

 Where to file Form 8975?

 Form 8975 can be submitted electronically or by mail.
-For electronic filing, attach it to your income tax return using the Modernized e-File (MeF) system.
+For electronic filing, attach it to your income tax return using the Modernized e-File system in the correct XML format.